Correspondences acting on constant cycle curves on K3 surfaces: Introduction.

 To conclude, notice that there is one further explicit presentation of a K3 surface in $\bP^5$ as a complete intersection of $3$ quadrics.
 One would wonder whether we can generalize the constructions of $J$ and $T$ to this case, by looking at $3$-planes intersecting the K3 surface in a point of multiplicity $5$.
 This however would need a new argument.

 I am grateful to Stefan Schreieder, who introduced me to the topic and stimulated the preparation of the paper with many insightful conversations.
-I would also like to thank Gian Pietro Pirola, Claire Voisin and Daniel Huybrechts, for their comments on the paper and conversations we shared on the topic. \\
+I would also like to thank Gian Pietro Pirola, Claire Voisin and Daniel Huybrechts, for their comments on the paper and conversations we shared on the topic, and the anonymous referee for their very helpful comments. \\

-\section{preliminaries}
+\section{Preliminaries.}

-\subsection{Correspondences on smooth projective surfaces}
+\subsection{Correspondences on smooth projective surfaces.}

 Let $X$ be a smooth projective surface over $\bC$, $Z_i(X)$ the group of cycles of dimension $i$ and $CH_i(X)$ the Chow group.
 Let $Z\subseteq X\times X$ be an irreducible subvariety and $p_{i,X}:X\times X\to X $ the projection on the $i$-th factor.
 We denote by $p_{i,Z}:Z\to X$ the restrictions of $p_{i,X}$ to $Z$ and call them projections from $Z$.